Fast growth in Folner sets for Thompson's group F: F lner sets of trees

 \begin{lem} There is a constant $C$ such that if $A \subseteq F$ is a (right) $\varepsilon$-F\o lner set, then there is a weighted $C \varepsilon$-F\o lner set of trees supported on a subset of $\{R_f : f \in A\}$. \end{lem}

-\begin{proof} Let $U$ consist of all binary sequences of length 4, noting that if $T$ contains $U$, then every element of $\Gamma$ acts properly on $T$.
-By Lemma \ref{not_in_marginal}, the set of $f \in F$ such that $U$ is not contained in $R_f$ is marginal.
+\begin{proof} Let $U$ consist of all binary sequences of length 4, noting that if $T$ dominates $U$, then every element of $\Gamma$ acts properly on $T$.
+By Lemma \ref{not_in_marginal}, the set of $f \in F$ such that $U$ is not dominated by $R_f$ is marginal.
 By Lemma \ref{marginal->Folner}, there is a constant $C > 1$ such that if $A$ is $\varepsilon$-F\o lner and

 then $A_0$ is $C \varepsilon$-F\o lner.
 Observe that if $\gamma$ is a generator and $f$ is in $A_0$, then $L_{f \cdot \gamma} = L_f$ and $R_{(f \cdot \gamma)} = (R_f) \cdot \gamma$.
 We are now finished by Lemma \ref{Folner_hom_prop} applied to $h(f) = R_f$ and $\mu = 1_{A_0}$. \end{proof}